 During the design phase, my focus shifted to the downtown Portland segment from the 11th Avenue turnaround on SW Morrison and Yamhill streets, to SW 18th Avenue and SW Jefferson Street to the tunnel.
 I was responsible for the design, project management, contract documents, and construction supervision of four streets, three stations, and the Lincoln High School fence.

-My designs for light rail stations, traffic circulation, street paving, lighting, furnishings, trolley wire suspension, and plantings honored the unique qualities of Yamhill, Morrison, 18th Avenue and Jefferson streets.
+Light rail stations, traffic circulation, street paving, lighting, furnishings, trolley wire suspension, and plantings honored the unique qualities of Yamhill, Morrison, 18th Avenue and Jefferson streets.

-My attention to detail and first-hand experience in construction resolved numerous engineering constraints, reduced system maintenance costs, turned artist concepts into meaningful public structures, preserved the values vocally expressed by the Goose Hollow neighborhood, and the enhanced transit patron experience.
+During the construction documents phase, my attention to detail and first-hand experience in construction resolved numerous engineering constraints, reduced system maintenance costs, turned artist concepts into meaningful public structures, preserved the values vocally expressed by the Goose Hollow neighborhood, and the enhanced transit patron experience.